 Sound adds a surprising dimension to a garden.
 More often than not, it surprises or startles you.
-But listening for the sounds of... your garden keeps you alert and so, more in tune with the other elements of your garden and of the seasons.
+But listening for the sounds of your garden keeps you alert and so, more in tune with the other elements of your garden and of the passing seasons.

 Wildlife is a mixed blessing in the garden, but you can't deny the added layer of pleasure bird songs bring to your outdoor space.
 Birds love plants as much as humans do and it's not hard to get them to visit your garden on a regular basis.
 Include some plants for attracting birds and leave some of them standing throughout the winter, to feed the birds and keep them around.
 Combine the sound of water and the chirping of birds by adding a birdbath in a flower border.

-Speaking of water, if... you add any size water garden, you are sure to attract frogs and toads.
-You'll know they're there by the plopping splash you hear as you approach and by their evening chanting, which can be quite loud during mating season.
+Speaking of water, if you add any size water garden, you are sure to attract frogs and toads.
+You'll know they are there by the plopping splash you hear as you approach and by their evening chanting, which can be quite loud during mating season.
 They require no extra effort on your part, other than a water spot and some nearby plants for protection from predators.
-You're more likely to attract frogs and toads if you include some potted plants in the water or some rocks that sit above the waterline, for them to sit on, sun - and catch mosquitoes.
+You are more likely to attract frogs and toads if you include some potted plants in the water or some rocks that sit above the waterline, for them to sit on, sun - and catch mosquitoes.

 Wind Changes Garden Sounds Seasonally

-Summer breezes are welcome relief and you can hear it in the swaying leaves.
-Even diehards who find ornamental... grasses boring enjoy the sound of seed heads batting about.
+Summer breezes are a welcome relief and you can hear it in the swaying leaves.
+Even diehards who find ornamental grasses boring enjoy the sound of seed heads batting about.
 But any billowy plant will help you catch the breeze and give it something to strum on.
-Certainly ornamental grasses shine here, but also consider swaying shrubs like Butterfly Bush (Buddleia davidii), Beauty Bush ( Kolkwitzia), Ponytail Palm (Nolina recurvata), Bugbane (Cimicifuga racemosa) or Goat's Beard (Aruncus dioicus)
+Certainly, ornamental grasses shine here, but also consider swaying shrubs like Butterfly Bush (Buddleia davidii), Beauty Bush ( Kolkwitzia), Ponytail Palm (Nolina recurvata), Bugbane (Cimicifuga racemosa) or Goat's Beard (Aruncus dioicus)

 You might not consider the sounds you make while walking a part of your garden, but rest assured all the creatures sharing your garden do.
-A lot of these sounds depend on the surface materials.
+A lot of these sounds depend on surface materials.
 The crunch of gravel is one of the things that many gardeners find most attractive about using it for paths and even for mulch.
-Dried leaves offer a different kind of crunch as well as a kind of wind swept sound.
-Even the hollow thud of your shoe on stone or solid ground sends sound signals out to nearby... animals.
+Dried leaves offer a different kind of crunch as well as a kind of windswept sound.
+Even the hollow thud of your shoe on stone or solid ground sends sound signals out to nearby animals.

 To increase the sound from walking and make yourself an even bigger part of your garden, consider allowing larger plants to spill into the path.
-Stiffer branches with soft leaves, like small maple tree limbs and hydrangeas will brush against you without doing either of you harm, while setting off that rustling forest sound.
-A great fall garden sound is the rattle of seeds in a drying pods, like: Angel's Trumpet (Datura), moonflower (Ipomoea alba), iris, broom and false indigo (Baptisia australis).
+Stiffer branches with soft leaves, like small maple tree limbs and hydrangeas, will brush against you without doing either of you harm while setting off that rustling forest sound.
+A great fall garden sound is the rattle of seeds in a drying pod, like Angel's Trumpet (Datura), moonflower (Ipomoea alba), iris, broom and false indigo (Baptisia australis).